-If you want a brief summary of what's below, we think the best Samsung phone for most people is the Samsung Galaxy S22, striking the perfect balance between price and performance.
-You miss out on some of the more premium features in the more expensive S22 models, but for most people it's a sensible compromise.
+The best Samsung phone for most people is the Samsung Galaxy S22, striking the perfect balance between price and performance.
+You miss out on some of the more premium features in the more expensive S22 and S23 models, but for most people it's a sensible compromise.

-Then there's our pick for the best premium Samsung phone, which goes to the Samsung Galaxy S22 Ultra.
-Samsung has thrown everything at this particular handset, whether that's the processor running the show or the camera module on the back, and with stylus support it's a worthy successor to the Note series.
+Our pick for the best premium Samsung phone goes to the Samsung Galaxy S23 Ultra.
+Samsung has thrown everything at this particular handset, including a 200-megapixel camera, and with stylus support it's a worthy successor to the Note series.

 With both style and substance, the Samsung Galaxy S22 is a people-pleaser.
-Not only does it look fantastic and feel durable but it also packs in powerful hardware and the latest Android 12 with One UI 4.0 software.
+Not only does it look fantastic and feel durable but it also packs in powerful hardware and software.
+Sure, the newer Samsung Galaxy S23 has also been announced, with a new design, but that's pricier and right now we think the S22 is the better bet.

-You can buy it in one of four colours, those being Phantom Black, Phantom White, Pink Gold or Green.
-All of them look great, and because the phone is made from Armos Aluminium, it should stay looking great over time.
+You can buy an S22 it in one of four colours – Phantom Black, Phantom White, Pink Gold or Green – with all of them looking great.
+And because the phone is made from Armos Aluminium, it should stay looking great over time.

 The 6.1-inch screen is equally as good-looking and premium – as you'd expect from Samsung’s flagship series – and you’ll be able to use it for everything from gaming to photo editing.
 Speaking of photography, the camera system should do you well too, there are loads of different features to play around with to make your shots look like they were snapped by a pro.

-The star of Samsung’s show is the Samsung Galaxy S22 Ultra.
-It won’t be for everyone because it’s very expensive but if you’re willing to splash out then you will not regret it.
+The star of Samsung's show is the Samsung Galaxy S23 Ultra.
+It won’t be for everyone because it’s very expensive, but if you’re willing to splash out then you will not regret it.
+The S22 Ultra is cheaper, however, so if you want the biggest Samsung phone for less then that's an option instead.

-If you’re a smartphone enthusiast, a creative or a professional, this handset looks set to be one of the best you can buy in 2022.
-You can use it for work, play or life admin - and the huge 5,000mAh battery means you won’t need to worry about running out of juice.
+The S23 Ultra features a sophisticated design, and unlike the smaller S series flagships, it comes with the S Pen stylus hidden in the body of the phone – which is endlessly useful for all kinds of tasks.
+If you’re a smartphone enthusiast, a creative or a professional, this handset is one of the best you can buy in 2023.
+You can use it for work, play or life admin – and the huge 5,000mAh battery means you won’t need to worry about running out of juice.

-Under the hood, the latest 4nm processor is paired with up to 12GB of RAM and up to 1TB of storage so it should cope with just about any task you could throw at it.
-And as you’d expect, the camera system is stellar with loads of cool features to try out.
-Want to know more?
-Here’s the Samsung Galaxy S22 Ultra review.
+Under the hood, the latest Qualcomm Snapdragon 8 Gen 2 processor is super-powerful and will cope with any task you could throw at it.
+And as you’d expect, the camera system is stellar with loads of cool features to try out, including a top-end 200-megapixel main shooter to complement the versatile zoom options.

-If you want the very best in cutting edge smartphone technology, then you want a phone that folds, and that's exactly what you get with the Samsung Galaxy Z Fold 3, which is a proud member of T3's best foldable phones buying guide.
+If you want the very best in cutting edge smartphone technology, then you want a phone that folds, and that's exactly what you get with the Samsung Galaxy Z Fold 4, which is also a member of T3's best foldable phones buying guide.
+The next Galaxy Unpacked event, due to happen later in 2023, should reveal the Galaxy Z Fold 5 if you're prepared to be patient.

-The Galaxy Z Fold 3 isn't perfect though.
-Despite a price drop it still costs a lot of money, and there's small details like it not coming with a charger in the box, and it still showing a visible crease down the centre of the screen that take some of the gloss off the package.
-However, if you want a folding phone then the Z Fold 3 is the best on the market.
+The Galaxy Z Fold 4 isn't perfect though.
+It costs a lot of money, and there's small details like it not coming with a charger in the box, and it still showing a visible crease down the centre of the screen that take some of the gloss off the package.
+However, if you want a folding phone then the Z Fold 4 is the best on the market.

 Big into selfies?
-The selfie snapper has actually been boosted to a whopping 32MP here so you're guaranteed flattering shots of yourself and your friends.
+The selfie snapper has actually been boosted to a whopping 32MP here from the previous FE phone, so you're guaranteed flattering shots of yourself and your friends.
 It's a decent all-round package that doesn't make too many compromises.

 Read our review of the Samsung Galaxy A53 5G and you'll see that it's one of the best Samsung phones around in terms of value for money.
 It costs much less than the Samsung flagships, and yet it doesn't make too many trade-offs in terms of the specs or the capabilities of the device.